 I was blessed with the opportunity to run the Boston Marathon by the invitation through my running club, The Winner’s Circle Running Club.
 I ran a 3:59 marathon the previous fall, 20 minutes from a Boston qualifying time (which is considered a lot in “running times”).
 This invitation came on the heels of the tragedy in Newtown, Connecticut, so I decided to make it even more meaningful by fundraising for the Sandy Hook PTA.
 Like most of the world, I was devastated by the tragedy that occurred on December 14th, 2012, resulting in the violent death of 26 children and adults at their elementary school.
 Being a mother of two young children and an elementary school guidance counselor, I couldn’t sleep for weeks following that disaster, and held my children tighter than ever before.
 Running Boston was going to be my opportunity to feel empowered in helping when I felt so helpless for the grieving families and their community.

-the students and staff at my school created this and many other posters!
+I am an elementary school guidance counselor and before the marathon, the students and staff at my school created this and many other posters! |

 For four months, I fundraised for the Sandy Hook PTA.
 On marathon day I proudly wore the Sandy Hook colors (green and white), as well as a custom shirt displaying “26 miles for 26 lives” on the back, and “Sandy Hook” on the front.
 I needed no further inspiration to run the ambitious course than to carry the memories of the courageous children and teachers with me.
 Little did I know at the start of the marathon that a new tragedy and more violence awaited at the finish line.